Mark Millar: Early life

 Millar was born on 24 December 1969 in Coatbridge, Scotland.
 He spent the first half of his life in the town's Townhead area and attended St. Ambrose High School.

 Millar has four older brothers, and one older sister, who are 22, 20, 18, 16 and 14 years older than him, respectively.
 He was first introduced to comic books at age 4 by his brother Bobby, who at the time was attending university and, as of 2010, worked at a special needs school.
-The first comics that Millar read were the seminal 121st issue of The Amazing Spider-Man, which featured the death of Gwen Stacy, and a Superman book purchased by Bobby that day.
-Millar's interest in the medium was further cemented with the black-and-white reprints of other comics, purchased for him by his brothers, so much that he drew a spider web across his face with an indelible marker that his parents were unable to scrub off in time for his First Communion photo a week later.
+The first comics that Millar read were the seminal The Amazing Spider-Man #121, which featured the death of Gwen Stacy, and a Superman book purchased by Bobby that day.
+Millar's interest in the medium was further cemented with the black-and-white reprints of other comics that his brothers purchased for him, which he enjoyed so much that he drew a spider web across his face with an indelible marker that his parents were unable to scrub off in time for his First Communion photo a week later.

+In the mid-late 1970s, Millar frequently appeared as a guest on the long-running Scottish kids TV programme Glen Michael's Cartoon Cavalcade, which he was a regular fan of at the time.
+On one occasion, he was invited onto the show to talk about the history of comics and, in a 2010 interview with the Scottish newspaper Daily Record, Millar has stated that Glen Michael's TV programme was where he first discovered superheroes.

 Millar's mother died of a heart attack at age 64, when Millar was 14, and his father died four years later, aged 65.
 Although Millar enjoyed drawing comics, he was not permitted to go to art school because his family frowned upon such endeavours as a waste of time for the academic Millar, who studied subjects like chemistry, physics and advanced maths.
 He initially planned to be a doctor, and subsequently decided that becoming an economist would be a viable alternate plan, but later decided that he "couldn't quite hack it" in that occupation.
 He attended Glasgow University to study politics and economics, but dropped out after his father's death left him without the money to pay his living expenses.

-In the mid-late 1970s, Millar appeared as a frequent guest on the long-running Scottish kids TV programme Glen Michael's Cartoon Cavalcade, for which he was a regular fan of the show at the time, on one occasion he was invited onto the show to talk about the history of comics and later stated in a interview with the Scottish newspaper Daily Record that Glen Michael's TV show was where he first discovered superheroes.